PreethamA/txttoimage/README.md

-# txttovid
+# txttoimage
-develop an app to generate an image with text
+developed an web app to generate an image with text with inferencing the hugging face model